hackbg/fadroma/crates/fadroma-composability/README.md

 <table>

-## Composability Level 3: Inherit from `Composable` to define reusable contract traits
+## Composability Level 3: Feature traits

 Implement those traits for `Extern` to define a contract.
 Implement them for `MockExtern` from [`composable_test`](./composable_test.rs)